 Guidelines & Plant List: The University of Illinois Extension has a Conservation@Home project that includes resources for rain gardens.
 You can find detailed technical guidelines for managing soil types and sizing a rain garden, as well as a list of recommended native plants for rain gardens.

 Tool to Find Your Soil Type: The USDA Natural Resources Conservation Service (NRCS) provides general soil surveys, so you can look up your home address and check out the soil on your lot: Web Soil Survey (WSS).

 Mail Order Plants: Prairie Nursery in Wisconsin offers mail order plant kits for creating pre-planned rain gardens.

 Chicago Botanic Garden Inspiration: The Chicago Botanic Garden provides a few tips and plant recommendations, as well as a list of resources for rain gardens.
 At the Botanic Garden, there’s a Rainwater Glen, which might be fun to visit for inspiration, in the spring or summer.

 The Village of Glenview has a Rain Garden Program.
 Glenview residents can propose a rain garden that provides drainage benefits, using primarily native plants.
 Qualifying projects are reimbursed by a Village grant for 50 percent of the project costs, or a total of up to $1,000 per project.

 Integration with Green/Gray Infrastructure

-The Delta Institute, a non-profit working to solve Midwest environmental challenges, has created a guide called Green Infrastructure Designs: Scalable Solutions to Local Challenges.
-The guide shares expertise and inspiration with local governmental entities faced with flooding problems, with a flowchart to select the most effective solution for a particular challenge.
+The Delta Institute, a non-profit working to solve Midwest environmental challenges, created a guide called Green Infrastructure Designs: Scalable Solutions to Local Challenges.
+The guide shared expertise and inspiration with local governmental entities faced with flooding problems, with a flowchart to select the most effective solution for a particular challenge.

 The EPA Municipal Handbook also offers some great ideas for green infrastructure, as well as case studies of successful implementations around the country.